Kauthar-Omar/My-Bioinformatics-Internship/README.md

 * To build a culture of reading scientific journals and papers.
 Please find my first [milestone](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/milestone/1) to keep me on track.

-To keep track of my progress executing various task feel free to click [here](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/projects/1)
+To keep track of my progress executing various task feel free to click [here](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/projects/1).
+Feel free to interact and contribute to my journey.